All tips are effortless and time saving. Thanks for sharing these cleaning hacks. Will make sure to use them next time.

 Those tiny pieces are so impossible to grab with your fingers.
 Don’t worry, science is here to save the day!
 Just wet your fingers and touch the shell pieces and they should stick to your fingertips and come right out.

 Hack #15: Make tortilla chips in your oven

 Cut up soft tortillas and place them on a baking sheet.
 Put them in the oven until crispy and never run out of chips at the party again!

 Hack #16: Use a coffee grinder to create your own spice blends

-Throw herbs and spices together in regular old coffee grinders and create spice combos and dry rub seasonings only available at YOUR barbeque!
+Throw herbs and spices together in a regular old coffee grinder and create spice combos and dry rub seasonings only available at YOUR barbeque!